flaccid/rightscale-cli/README.md

 ## Configuration

+This can easily be done interactively with the tool once installed:

+    $ rs configure all

-Setup `~/.rightscale/right_api_client.yml` with your RightScale credentials.
+Or, manually setup `~/.rightscale/right_api_client.yml` with your RightScale credentials.
 Ensure the correct shard for your account is set with `:api_url`.
 An example file is available, https://github.com/rightscale/right_api_client/blob/master/config/login.yml.example.

 ## Usage